Create PRs for your SDKs

 }

-.
-This can be done from your terminal, or set in your CI/CD pipeline.
+This token can be set from your terminal for local testing, and configured as an environment variable in your CI/CD pipeline.

-If you get the following error when running this command:
+If you get the following error when running liblab pr command:

 Error: Unable to create branch for <language>